Mullgate

 • mullgate setup --help

-• mullgate start --help
+• mullgate proxy start --help

-• mullgate status --help
+• mullgate proxy status --help

-• mullgate doctor --help
+• mullgate proxy doctor --help

 • mullgate config --help